 About Liz (She/Her):

 "I am a mother to 2 school-aged kids, and am passionate about the arts, being active with my family in the community, and getting out into nature (backyard or back-country).
 I have a long career in the mental health field, starting in the early 1990's, as well as a varied experience of travel and odd-jobs along the way, including massage therapy.
-I also work as a freelance writer and pen the monthly Ask A Therapist column in the South Seattle Emerald.
+I also work as a freelance writer and have penned the monthly Ask A Therapist column in the South Seattle Emerald.
 I live with my spouse, kids, cat and dog in Central Seattle, and am committed to working and living with a diverse population of people from all ethnic, gender, religious and cultural identities and backgrounds."